-Lake Moondarra was a place we missed during our lap around Australia, so this time we decided to stay for a picnic before heading to Mount Isa.
+Lake Moondarra was a place we missed during our lap around Australia, so this time we decided to stop for a picnic before continuing to Mount Isa.

-The lake is located only 17 km north of the town centre, so it is a popular spot for locals to visit on weekends.
+The lake is located only 17 km north of the Mount Isa town centre, making it a popular spot for locals to visit on weekends.

-It is a fisherman paradise where you can catch barramundi and no fishing permit is required – only catch limits apply.
+It is a fisherman’s paradise, where you can catch barramundi without needing a fishing permit.
+However, catch limits do apply.